Karumi/project-quality-assurance/design-collaboration-guidelines.md

 * Form input fields to describe the expected value.

 ## Loading cases
-While reviewing the UI, let the UX and Product Owner know which interactions with users will generate load content or perform lengthy data processing operations.
-Use activity indicators and progress bars to let people know your app isn’t stalled and to give them some idea of how long they’ll be waiting.
+While reviewing the UI, let the UX and Product Owner know which interactions with users will load content or perform lengthy data processing operations.
+Use loading indicators and progress bars to allow the user know your app isn’t stalled and to give them an estimate of how long they’ll be waiting.

 A general guideline is to show a loader:
  * When a user interaction blocks the UI, like validating a form through a remote API call.